SRGSSR/pillarbox-apple/Sources/Player/Player.docc/AirPlay.md

 Several ``Player`` instances can coexist in an app but only one at most is able to share its content over AirPlay.

-When you want one player instance to take precedence and be able to use external playback, call ``Player/becomeActive()``.
+When you want one player instance to take precedence call ``Player/becomeActive()``.
 Any other instance which might be active will resign in the process.

 You can manually call ``Player/resignActive()`` to have a player resign.
 If not the player instance will automatically resign when deinitialized.